QuitrinDEV/QuitrinDEV/README.md

 ### Hello!

-- I’m currently working on Cat`s Plants game
+- Unity is enguine that i use.
-- I’m currently learning C# & Java.
+- Currently learning C# for Unity
-- Ask me about everything
+- and C
-- How to reach me: idk
+- and Python
-- Pronouns: He\him
+- and Pascal D:<br>im ok

 love u!